-A credit union's ability to earn money affects its long-term survivability.
-A credit union can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, likely making the credit union better able to withstand financial trouble.
-Conversely, losses diminish a credit union's ability to do those things.
+A credit union's earnings performance affects its safety and soundness.
+A credit union can retain its earnings, boosting its capital buffer, or use them to deal with problematic loans, likely making the credit union more resilient in times of trouble.
+Losses, on the other hand, reduce a credit union's ability to do those things.

-One sign that CAPITOL is outperforming its peers in this area was its earnings ratio of 6.00 percent in our test, above the average for all credit unions.
+One sign that CAPITOL is outperforming its peers in this area was its earnings ratio of 0.00 percent in our test, higher than the average for all credit unions.